 Mash the potatoes after removing the skin from it and patting it dry.
 Set aside.

-Add turmeric powder, red chilli powder and adjust salt if needed.
+Add turmeric powder, red chili powder and adjust salt if needed.

-Garnish with another spoon of oil and a chopped cilantro.
+Garnish with another spoon of oil and chopped cilantro.

 Serve hot with Vengaya Sambar, Tomato Rasam and Curd Rice.